jamiejakov/battleships/README.md

 # battleships

 Small battleships game coding test

-Run by launching in the commandline
+Run by launching in the command line:
+`dotnet run`